Greetings people of the internet! I’m your host, Slow Dad, and welcome to my corner on the web.

 At age 24 I purchased my first investment property.
 By 34 I owned several of them, in more years than not they have collectively increased my net worth by more than I earned from my day job.

 Around age 39 a heath scare led to a long overdue life evaluation and reprioritisation.
-I conceded that I could probably retire, my lifestyle costs being comfortably met by the free cashflow generated by my investments.
+I conceded that I could probably retire if I wanted to, my lifestyle costs being comfortably met by the free cashflow generated by my investments.

-Yet with two kids in school and a wife who thrives in a rewarding (but not financially so) career, I found my options for living on the beach and globetrotting to be somewhat limited.
+Yet with two kids happily settled in primary school and a wife who thrives in a rewarding (but not financially so) career, I found my options for living on the beach and globetrotting to be somewhat limited.

 some things don’t change